-- 1. Illness of pupil (documentation may be required) - 2.
-Serious illness, death, or funeral of a family member or close friend - 3.
-Emergency situations calling for the services or presence of pupils at home - 4.
-Medical or dental appointments (arrangements to be absent from school should be made in advance in the office and students will be excused 30 minutes prior and 30 minutes after scheduled appointments.) - 5.
-Family trips for a limited time if arrangements are made in advance (make-up work should be arranged with each teacher in advance of the absence)
+- 3. Legitimate medical reason with documentation (school nurse can provide documentation) - 4.
+Child sent home from school due to illness or injury by school nurse or designee - 5.
+Serious illness, death, or funeral of a family member or close friend - 6.
+Absences outlined in a student's IEP or 504 plan under the federal Rehabilitation Act - 7.
+Emergencies calling for the services or presence of pupils at home - 8.
+Medical or dental appointments (arrangements to be absent from school should be made in advance in the office and students will be excused 30 minutes prior and 30 minutes after scheduled appointments.) - Medical Documentation: Should include specific information, including dates for the absence, and be submitted to the school office.

 When it is known in advance that a student will be absent from school, arrangements should be made with the office.
-A parent call or note is necessary to arrange an advance absence.
+Parent communication is necessary to arrange an advance absence.